 Cross Catholic Outreach is a nonprofit Catholic relief and development ministry that provides material and spiritual aid to the poorest of the poor.
-With the support of Catholics around the world, we mobilize the Church in 29 developing nations to transform the poor and their communities for the glory of Jesus Christ.
+With the support of Catholics around the world, we mobilize the Church in 28 developing nations to transform the poor and their communities for the glory of Jesus Christ.
 Learn more about our global impact of donors like you.